gravitational/teleport/rfd/0096-securing-docker-images.md

  * **[apko](https://github.com/chainguard-dev/apko)**: Apko is a tool for quickly building minimalist, reproducible Alpine linux images, using a declarative format.
-While I found the tool verly neat, the images it generates are still closer to a "debug" Distroless image.
+While I found the tool to be very neat, the images it generates are still closer to a "debug" Distroless image.

    Using `apko` would also require us to build an Alpine linux package for Teleport to integrate it nto the build.